act-rules/act-rules.github.io/_rules/SC4-1-2-aria-attr-valid.md

 #### Fail example 2

-`aria-labelled` is not a defined attribute in ARIA1.1.
+`aria-labelled` is not a defined attribute in ARIA 1.1.

 ```html
 <span id="label">Birthday:</span>